SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 	- Reading a specific number of datase using `UP TO n ROWS` vs. reading all table rows and discarding unnecessary data
 	- Specifying columns in the `SELECT` list vs. specifying `SELECT *`
 	- Single database access vs. multiple accesses in a loop
-	- Using `FOR ALL ENTRIES` vs. repeated database access in a loop
+	- Using joins, `WHERE EXISTS` and `FOR ALL ENTRIES` vs. repeated database access in a loop
 	- Block-wise modify operation vs. line by line modify operation in a loop
 	- Using a join vs. using a nested `SELECT` loop
 	- Using an `UPDATE ...
 SET` statement vs. `UPDATE` using a work area
 	- Using an aggregate function vs. reading all table rows and calculation of average value
 - <strong>Internal table processing</strong>
 	- Reading single lines using the primary table key: standard table vs. sorted table vs. hashed table
-	- Reading single lines using the incomplete primary table key: hashed table vs. sorted table (both left-aligned partial key and not left-aligned, partial key)
+	- Reading single lines using the incomplete primary table key: hashed table vs. sorted table (both partial, left-aligned key and partial, not left-aligned key)
 	- Reading single lines in standard table using `BINARY SEARCH` and without the addition (both examples use a preceding `SORT` statement)
-	- Loop across internal table by specifying a `WHERE` condition: standard table vs. sorted (full key + partial,  left-algined key + partial, not left-algined key) vs. hashed (full key + partially specified key)
+	- Loop across internal table by specifying a `WHERE` condition: standard table vs. sorted (full key + partial,  left-aligned key + partial, not left-aligned key) vs. hashed (full key + partially specified key)
 	- Loop across standard table:  Specifying a `WHERE` condition vs. no `WHERE` condition and filtering out data in the loop
 	- Loop across deep standard table (includes a nested structure and internal table) specifying target areas: Work area vs. field symbol vs. data reference variable
 	- `READ TABLE ...
 WITH` statement vs. `READ TABLE ...
 WHERE` statement
 	- Modifying internal table content in a loop: Work area as target area, modifying the target area, applying a `MODIFY` statement vs. direct modification using a field symbol vs. direct modification using a data reference variable
 	- Block-wise insertion into an internal table vs. line by line insertion in a loop
-	- Block-wise find and replace operation in an internal table with character-like data type vs. line by line search and replacement
+	- Find and replace operations on an internal table with character-like data type vs. line by line search and replacement
 	- Restricting the transfer of table line content using the `TRANSPORTING` addition vs. not using the addition and overwriting all table line content based on a work area
 	- Reading single lines from a standard table: Using a secondary table key vs. using the primary table key (which corresponds to the secondary table key in the other table)
 	- Loop across a standard table that specifies a secondary table key: Performing only reads in the loop vs. performing reads and modifications